25 Highest Paying Nursing Jobs in 2024

 As one of the highest paying nursing jobs, Psychiatric Nurse Practitioners average about $134,503 annually.

-Requirements to Become Psychiatric Nurse Practitioner
+Requirements to Become a Psychiatric Nurse Practitioner

 PNPs must attend an accredited program for a Master’s in the Science of Nursing and earn a state license.